-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using key stage 1 and 2 performance data, phonics screening results and our own internal assessments.
+We have analysed the performance of our school's disadvantaged pupils during the 2023/24 academic year using key stage 1 and 2 performance data, phonics screening results and our own internal assessments.
 We continue to believe that COVID-19 had a significant impact on the education system and this disruption affected schools and pupils differently, and because of this, it is more difficult to interpret why the results are as they are using data alone.

-Data from tests and assessments suggest that, despite some strong individual performances, the progress and attainment of the school's disadvantaged pupils in 2022/23 was below our expectations.
+Data from tests and assessments suggest that, despite some strong individual performances, the progress and attainment of the school's disadvantaged pupils in 2023/24 was below our expectations.
 Our analysis suggests that the reason for this is primarily the ongoing impact of COVID-19, and we believe that our strategies are still the right ones.
-Our budget also suffered significant impact in 2022/2023-resulting in the school having to find £150,000 savings to balance the budget.
-This impacted on staffing & on the full range of support we were able to offer pupils.

-Most disadvantaged pupils demonstrated an improvement in communication skills, and life skills as we were able to provide more opportunities to support them with activities, trips & visitors in 2022/2023.
+Most disadvantaged pupils demonstrated an improvement in communication skills, and life skills as we were able to provide more opportunities to support them with activities, trips & visitors in 2023/2024.
 Pupils also demonstrated much better learning behaviours-a lot of work went into establishing this across the school.
 However, the impact of COVID-19 on behaviour, wellbeing and mental health continues to affect pupils to varying degrees.
 As with education outcomes, the impact of all of these challenges was greatest on our disadvantaged pupils, as has been evidenced across the country.